rajindermavi/MyRiddleRiddle/README.md

 # MyRiddleRiddle
-Extracting riddles from riddle podcast
+Extracting riddles from a riddle podcast